Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Mobile_SDK_SSC__for_Xamarin/index.md

 ---
-title: "Sitecore Mobile SDK (SSC)  for Xamarin"
+title: 'Sitecore Mobile SDK (SSC)  for Xamarin'
-description: "Sitecore Mobile SDK for Xamarin is a framework that is designed to help the developer produce native mobile applications that use and serve content that is managed by Sitecore."
+description: 'Sitecore Mobile SDK for Xamarin is a framework that is designed to help the developer produce native mobile applications that use and serve content that is managed by Sitecore.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_Mobile_SDK_SSC__for_Xamarin.aspx
 ---